NovaStreamCA/novastream-wp-causeway/README.md

 There are two ways the plugin saves listing data from our API into WordPress.

 1. **REST API**
-WordPress' REST API allows users to create a application password for a user which would be used to import listings.
+WordPress' REST API allows users to create an application password for a user which would be used to import listings.
 When an edit is made on Causeway, it will contact all the applications who've been granted access to the feed and update/create the listing.

 2. **Cronjob**
 This is a alternate method of importing the listings into the WordPress instance in case the REST API is unavailable or disabled.